parkerbenoit/pizza-parlor/README.md

 ## Known Bugs

-Currently don't have user input displayed on page after clicking submit.
+Currently don't have some user input displayed on page after clicking submit.
 Error message on line 68 of js file

 ## Contact Details